acmacunlay/acmacunlay.github.io/docs/blog/posts/python-logging-module-p1-handlers-and-formatters.md

 ```

 1. Return a `Logger` object named `LOGGER_NAME`.
 If such `Logger` does not exist, then it will be created and returned.
+2. Create a `Formatter` object.
+This will define how `LogRecord`s will look like in the output.
+See the [official documentation](https://docs.python.org/3/library/logging.html#logrecord-attributes) for all the available `LogRecord` attributes.
+3. Create a `StreamHandler` object. `StreamHandler`s send log messages to a specified stream, typically the console (`sys.stdout` or `sys.stderr`).
+4. Attach the `Formatter` object to the `StreamHandler` object.
+4. Attach the `StreamHandler` object to the `Logger` object.

+!!! note

+    This code snippet should run as-is.

+## Changelog
+- 2023-08-24
+    - initially published